|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed April 16, 1944 "Black Sunday"

 Built at Douglas.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas to Australia and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as A-20G-30-DO Havoc serial number 43-9491.
+Disassembled and shipped overseas across the Pacific to Australia and reassembled.

 Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron.
 No known nose art or nickname.